Where to Find Good Cheap Old Used Furniture

 Yard sales are prime territory for finding bargains on furniture, and one of my favorite places to shop.

 If the people are moving away, they want to get rid of the stuff.
 If they can make a little gas money, that’s great.
-They don't have the luxury that a thrift store has, of waiting for the right customer to come along.
+They don't have the luxury of waiting for the right customer to come along.

 If you have cash, and see many pieces of furniture that you want, make an offer on the whole lot.
 You will probably get a better price than if you priced out each piece.